Perturb-seq

 ### View Default Analysis Results

-When the analysis status is *Complete*, click on the analysis tile to open results.
-The analysis opens into a *Data viewer* that consists of one UMAP colored by cluster IDs, a biomarker table, a cell composition pie chart and the distributions of *Total count* and *Expressed genes* within different clusters.
+The *Gene expression* tab consists of one UMAP colored by cluster IDs, a biomarker table, a cell composition pie chart and the distributions of *Total count* and *Expressed genes* within different clusters.

 <figure><img src="/files/7ztHAQQ8v1SowWWGYCO3" alt=""><figcaption></figcaption></figure>